Catalytic channels are the only noise-robust catalytic processes

+Beyond their practical value, it is inherently interesting and puzzling that the mere presence of a catalyst can yield substantial advantages.
+To rigorously understand these gains, one must first establish the fundamental limits of what is achievable without catalysts.
+Quantum resource theories~\cite{Chitambar2019QRTReview} provide a powerful, unified framework for this purpose, allowing systematic analysis of resources such as entanglement~\cite{Horodecki2009EntanglementReview}, coherence~\cite{Streltsov2017CoherenceReview}, and magic~\cite{Bravyi2005Magic}.
+By defining a clear dichotomy between free and infeasible operations, resource theories facilitate precise comparisons between non-catalytic and catalytic capabilities for a given task.
+Since the initial example of enhancing entanglement manipulation~\cite{jonathan1999entanglement}, catalytic transformations have been shown to convert the majorization relations into trumping relations characterized by a set of inequalities~\cite{Turgut2007Trumping, Auburn2008Trumping, Klimesh2007Trumping, Brandao2015_2ndlaws}, relate one-shot to asymptotic transformations~\cite{Duan2005_DuanState, Wilming2021ReversibleCatalysis, Shiraishi2021GP, Kondra_2021}, spontaneously break symmetry~\cite{Stephen2025ManybodyCat}, and even enable arbitrary amplification of resources related to sensitivity in quantum metrology~\cite{Ding_2021,Takagi2022CorrCat, Shiraishi_2024,Kondra_2024,Zhang_2024}.

+To this day, catalytic advantages have been demonstrated almost exclusively under idealized, noise-free conditions.
+Practical catalytic advantage, however, critically depends on resilience to implementation errors.
+Progress has been impeded by the fact that even the smallest deviations in the catalyst output state can compromise the catalytic paradigm.
+This vulnerability is most evident in embezzlement~\cite{PhysRevA.67.060302,leung2014characteristics,ng2015limits}, where an arbitrarily small change in the catalyst state can enable pathological behavior, making any transformation catalytically possible.

-This fragility becomes apparent when considering potential sources of errors (see Fig.~\ref{fig:illustration}).
-Aside from those in the channel that implements the transformation, which cannot be mitigated, errors can occur at two points in the protocol: in preparing the system's state $\rho$ and in preparing the catalyst's state $\tau$.
-The latter case is easily addressed: if, instead of $\tau$, another state $\tau_{\epsilon}$, which is $\epsilon$-far from $\tau$, is prepared, the data-processing inequality ensures that the error remains under control, in the sense that the final catalyst error remains bounded by the initial error (see~\suppl for a more detailed discussion).
-Instead, when a wrong system state $\rho_{\epsilon}$ is prepared, the error can accumulate in the catalyst, which will continue to degrade further as the process is repeated.
-In the worst case, the accumulated error on the catalyst grows linearly with the number of repetitions $n$.
-Thus, the degradation of the catalyst due to preparation errors in the system is a more serious issue and will be the main focus of this work.
+There are three primary sources of errors in catalytic protocols (see Fig.~\ref{fig:illustration}): (i) errors in the implementation of the channel $\Lambda$, which can only be mitigated in a limited sense; (ii) errors in preparing the system state $\rho$; and (iii) errors in preparing the catalyst state $\tau$.
+The third case is easily managed, since catalyst preparation is a one-off occurrence: the data-processing inequality ensures that the final catalyst error remains bounded by the initial error.
+However, when fresh errors occur in preparing system states $\rho_{\epsilon}$ during repeated use of a catalyst, those errors can accumulate, causing the catalyst to degrade.
+In the worst case, the accumulated error on the catalyst can grow linearly with the number of repetitions.
+Thus, catalyst degradation due to preparation errors in the system is the more serious issue and will be the focus of this work.